totovr/Arduino/HC-05/MASTER_SLAVE/README.md

   ###### 0 for SLAVE & 1 for Master.
 Leave it as 0 as we want this module to be SLAVE.

-* Typing:
+* We want to connect to one specific ADDRESS, so type CMODE=0 allow to setup this:

       AT+CMODE=0

-  CMODE = 0 allows to connect to only one specified address.

 ##### Start SPP profile library (needed to do any Bluetooth transmitting/receiving):